greatjack1/Amazon-Purchase-Bot/README.md

 ### Build & run project

+Note: Before running the project, you have to login to amazon and then copy over all the cookies in your browser from amazon.com into the loginCookies array in the utilities/requests.ts file.

 1. Run `yarn build` to compile TS to `dist/`
 2. Run `yarn start` to execute `src/index.ts` (program entry-point)